akkeehfabarakathullah/akkeehfabarakathullah/README.md

 🔍 Seeking an Internship/Junior Developer role where I can grow, contribute to meaningful projects, and develop industry-level skills.

-🤖 Build impactful software that leverages AI and automation to solve real-world problems and enhance user experiences.
+🤖 Build impactful software that leverages AI and automation to solve real world problems and enhance user experiences.

 📚 Pursue advanced studies in Data Science or Software Engineering, expanding my technical knowledge and exploring innovative solutions.